Greek Customs And Habits That Make Greeks Who They Are

 2. Greeks are loud

 Loudness is also expressed in Greek dancing.
-Traditional dances are still popular, even among young people.
+Traditional dances are still quite popular, even among young people.
 During the famous Greek festivalspanigiria, you are bound to see people dance like there is no tomorrow.

 Greeks also use tons of curse words.
 For example, the word “Malaka” has become world-famous!